-Note: Lower portions of the ballast tanks are considered to be the parts below light ballast water line
+Note: Lower portions of the ballast tanks are considered to be the parts below light ballast water line.

 2.2.3.1 Where provided, the condition of corrosion prevention system of ballast tanks is to be examined.
-For tanks used for water ballast, excluding double bottom tanks, where a hard protective coating is found in POOR condition and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined at annual intervals.
+For ballast tanks, excluding double bottom tanks, where a hard protective coating is found in POOR condition and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from time of construction, the tanks in question are to be examined at annual intervals.
 Thickness measurements are to be carried out as deemed necessary by the surveyor.

-When such breakdown of hard protective coating is found in water ballast double bottom tanks and it is not renewed, where a soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question may be examined at annual intervals.
+When such breakdown of hard protective coating is found in double bottom ballast tanks and it is not renewed, where a soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question may be examined at annual intervals.
 When considered necessary by the surveyor, or where extensive corrosion exists, thickness measurements are to be carried out.